100gr/ELK-Stack/02-install-elk-stack/v7-instalation.md

 # To check if data made it
 curl http://192.168.0.10.:9200/logstash-*/_search
 # By default, Logstash will create indices, that is, where the data is sgtored, using the format "logstash-" and then the data.
-# '*' ignore the date and search any indices that match
+# * - ignore the date and search any indices that match
 # _search - empty search to match all hits

 ```

-* Returned result it hard to parse visually
+* Returned result hard to parse visually

 ```
 sudo apt install jq